wpswings/subscriptions-for-woocommerce/README.txt

 = If an order fails, automatic retry attempts happen after how many hours or days? = If the order fails, you can enable the "Enable Automatic Retry Subscription On Failed Attempts" feature.
 The next attempt will be made in 24 hours.

+= How to set up a subscription plugin in WooCommerce for building subscriptions for the product? = To setup the subscription plugin we have provided setup documentation, please use that.
+If needed further explanation you can connect to our support team members

+= How to create recurring payments in Subscription plugin? = To setup recurring payment, you must ensure first that if that gateway support recurring payments or not, and check if our subscription plugin is integrated with that payment gateway or not.
+After this you can proceed with the basic setup of the plugin with the documentation

+= What are the available options for Free vs. paid subscription plugins for WordPress? = There are some plugins out there which are mostly paid, but we have plugin named Subscription for WooCommerce which is free and well pro too.
+Paid plugins are available on woocommerce marketplace and third-party websites too

 = My Question is not listed? =